EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

   sudo systemctl start geth-lh
   sudo systemctl start lh-geth-beacon

-These 2 command will start the **Execution Layer and the Consensus Layer Beacon Chain**.
+These 2 commands will start the **Execution Layer and the Consensus Layer Beacon Chain**.

 You can check both client logs by running: